-- Wake up and walk to Silliman 8:30 am to grab a hot breakfast.
-I usually take eggs, potatoes, a variety of fruit, and prodigious amounts of coffee. - First class of the day, Math 9:00 Models in Biosciences I. We work on a lot of intriguing ways to apply math to biology; recently, we figured out the safe dosage of a medication using differential equations to predict its breakdown in the bloodstream. - To Science Hill, where I finish 10:15 chemistry homework in the CSSSI Library. - Chemistry discussion section: 11:25 thermodynamics, partial pressures, melting pointsall that good stuff. - 1:00 pm I join nearly 1,200 students in Psychology and the Good Life, where Professor Laurie Santos enlightens us on the science of well-being.
+- 8:30 am Wake up and walk to Silliman to grab a hot breakfast.
+I usually take eggs, potatoes, a variety of fruit, and prodigious amounts of coffee. - 9:00 First class of the day, Math Models in Biosciences I. We work on a lot of intriguing ways to apply math to biology; recently, we figured out the safe dosage of a medication using differential equations to predict its breakdown in the bloodstream. - 10:15 To Science Hill, where I finish chemistry homework in the CSSSI Library. - Chemistry discussion section: thermodynamics, partial pressures, melting points - all that good stuff. - 1:00 pm I join nearly 1,200 students in Psychology and the Good Life, where Professor Laurie Santos enlightens us on the science of well-being.
 If you see cameras, it might just be the New York Times listening in with us.

-- I grab the shuttle to the med 2:15 school campus to monitor my cell cultures in an immunology research lab. - At the New Haven Works 3:00 Office, I volunteer with No Closed Doors, working with one or two unemployed New Haven residents to locate jobs online, call recruiters, build a résumé, and submit applications.
+- 2:15 I grab the shuttle to the med school campus to monitor my cell cultures in an immunology research lab. - At the New Haven Works Office, I volunteer with No Closed Doors, working with one or two unemployed New Haven residents to locate jobs online, call recruiters, build a résumé, and submit applications.
 The work has been transformative, and I get to hear the incredible stories of locals.
-It motivates me to do my absolute best to help them and their families. - Unwind over dinner with 5:00 friends.
-Sometimes we have a friendly debate over something one of us learned in class. - I take a coffee to go, set up 6:00 camp in the TD library, and start my homework. - 10:00 After a run in the TD gym, I shower and head to the buttery to replenish before going back to the library. - Back to my room.
-I browse the 1:15 am web or watch SNL if I'm not too tired.
+It motivates me to do my absolute best to help them and their families. - 5:00 Unwind over dinner with friends.
+Sometimes we have a friendly debate over something one of us learned in class. - 6:00 I take a coffee to go, set up camp in the TD library, and start my homework. - 10:00 After a run in the TD gym, I shower and head to the buttery to replenish before going back to the library. - 1:15 am Back to my room.
+I browse the web or watch SNL if I'm not too tired.
 Lights out by 1:30.